 Current Opening Schedule

-The Coffey House Bed & Breakfast is ordinarily open year-round.
-However, given the challenges of the COVID-19 pandemic, they chose to delay taking in guests.
-This is to coincide with the phased opening and outdoor seating of our local restaurants and wineries.
+The Coffey House Bed & Breakfast is open year-round with the execution of proper precautions with regards to COVID-19.
 “We are now open year-round at 50% capacity.
 This allows for proper social distancing and the safety of our guests.”